 Her writing, including numerous OpEds, has been featured in the Chicago Tribune, Scientific American, the Washington Post and New York Magazine.

 Dr. Blackstock received both her undergraduate and medical degrees from Harvard University, making her and her twin sister, Oni, the first Black mother-daughter legacies from Harvard Medical School.
 In June 2021, Dr. Blackstock signed a book deal with Penguin Random House Books for her generational memoir, LEGACY: A Black Physician Reckons with Racism in Medicine.
-LEGACY will be published on January 23, 2024 and is currently available for pre-order.
+LEGACY was published on January 23, 2024, was an instant New York Times best seller and is currently available to order.

 Dr. Blackstock currently lives in her hometown of Brooklyn, New York, with her two school-age children.